Timelapse

 5. Once the lantern starts up, turn the PRIMER VALVE to the DOWN position

-Pick up the box of safety matches from the table and move B R F L F2 R F17 to the cave entrance.
+Pick up the box of safety matches from the table and move B R F L F2 R F17 to a cave entrance.

 Move B L F and click on the now-glowing eyes of the face in the cave wall to open an entrance to the time portal.
 Move F7 and listen to the Professor's message.
 After he finishes, wait a few moments for a second message to start.
 At this point it's possible to visit any of three worlds: Egyptian, Mayan or Anasazi.
 To follow the Professor's path, press the brown scarab beetle button at far left, then click on the animation in the crystal ball to be transported to the Egyptian world.